rtous/deepquake/README.md

 ## 2.10 TODO

 * Change step1_preprocess1_funvisis2oklahoma.py to generate training samples trough a pure sliding window
+* Intensive testing of different parameters
 * Overlapping detections fussion
-* metadata 5/2 21:50 does not have stream.
-Stream 14/02 does not have metadata
-* data from stations HEL and URI is flat.
-Some signals from other stations are not complete
+* Arvei:
+	- Intermediate results should go to local scratch.
+	- stdout should be saved outside the execution node.
+* keep tensorflow 0.12.0 wheel somewhere (pip install tensorflow==0.12.0 stop working)
+* keep openquake.hazardlib==0.22.0 from https://github.com/gem/oq-hazardlib/releases

 DONE:

 * Extract Funvisis data for ALL stations
 * Prepare my own noise and see how it looks like
+* (ignored) metadata 5/2 21:50 does not have stream.
+Stream 14/02 does not have metadata
+* (ignored) data from stations HEL and URI is flat.
+Some signals from other stations are not complete

+/* ——————————————————————————————————- */
+/* ——————————————————————————————————- */
 /* ——————————————————————————————————- */

 ## ANNEX 1.
 Running tperol/ConvNetQuake